syncfusion-content/javascript-docs/js/api/ejTreeView.md

 <script>
 var treeObj = $("#treeView").data("ejTreeView");
-var obj = { id: "temp", name: "New node" }; // In this object, we can also use selected, isChecked, imageUrl, spriteCssClass properties. treeObj.addNode(obj, $("#book"));
+var obj = { id: "temp", name: "New node" }; // In this object, you can also use selected, isChecked, imageUrl, spriteCssClass properties. treeObj.addNode(obj, $("#book"));
 </script>{% endhighlight %}